WebediaGaming/react-nexus/README.md

-React on Rails - The Ultimate React Framework
+React Nexus - The Ultimate React Framework
 =============================================

-React on Rails is your way into production-ready React apps.
+React Nexus is your way into production-ready React apps.
-Embracing the core principles of React, React on Rails provides you with all you need to start making you React-powered, full stack JS WebApp, that actually does actual things in actual browsers of actual visitors, served by actual servers crawled by actual spiders.
+Embracing the core principles of React, React Nexus provides you with all you need to start making you React-powered, full stack JS WebApp, that actually does actual things in actual browsers of actual visitors, served by actual servers crawled by actual spiders.
 Not your grandma's WebApp.

 Installation & Usage
 ====================
-`npm install react-rails` and start hacking.
+`npm install react-nexus` and start hacking.
-Clone/fork [`react-rails-starterkit`](https://github.com/elierotenberg/react-rails-starterkit) if you want an opinionated file structure & toolkip.
+Clone/fork [`react-nexus-starterkit`](https://github.com/elierotenberg/react-nexus-starterkit) if you want an opinionated file structure & toolkip.

-Check out the [Introduction](https://github.com/elierotenberg/react-rails/blob/master/INTRO.md) and the [Full API Docs](https://github.com/elierotenberg/react-rails/blob/master/API.md) for more info.
+Check out the [Introduction](https://github.com/elierotenberg/react-nexus/blob/master/INTRO.md) and the [Full API Docs](https://github.com/elierotenberg/react-nexus/blob/master/API.md) for more info.

 Core principles
 ===============